mapbox/cfn-config/README.md

 #### `config.setCredentials(accessKeyId, secretAccessKey)`

-Set the AWS credentails to be used by the library.
+Set the AWS credentials to be used by the library.

 #### `config.configStack(options, callback)`